Evangelical Lutheran Church of Ingria: As a part of the Estonian Church (1960s–1992)

-1992-Present
+1992–present

-In October of 1992, the Church of St. George in Kolbino, the first Ingrian church building built on the historical lands of Ingermanland after 1917, was consecrated.
+On November 5, 1991, a parish in Saransk was registered — the first missionary parish in the Russian province.
+In October 1992, the Church of St. George in Kolbino, the first Ingrian church building built on the historical lands of Ingermanland after 1917, was consecrated.

-On November 5, 1991, a parish in Saransk was registered - the first missionary parish in the Russian province.

 In 1995, the rector of the Koltush community, Arri Kugappi, became the new bishop of the Church of Ingria.
 The consecration was performed by bishops Leino Hassinen, Matti Sihvonen, Vernet, Henrik Svenungsson, and Georg Kretschmar, as well as Archbishop Jaan Kiyvit.

-On May 10, 2019, Arry Kugappi informed the Synodal Council of the Church of his desire to retire by age within the period established by the Charter.
-On October 19, 2019, at the XXX Synod of the ELCI, the rector of the Theological Institute of the Church of Ingria, the rector of the Gubanitsky parish, pastor Ivan Sergeevich Laptev, was elected the new bishop.
+On May 10, 2019, Kugappi informed the Synodal Council of the Church of his desire to retire by age within the period established by the charter.
+On October 19, 2019, at the XXX Synod of the ELCI, Ivan Sergeevich Laptev, the rector of the Theological Institute of the Church of Ingria and of the Gubanitsky parish, was elected the new bishop.